karl-raad/progressive-overload/README.md

 It is hosted on a public AWS S3 bucket.

 The back end leverages AWS Access Gateway, Lambda, DynamoDB and Cognito.
+It uses indexes of DynamoDB to optimize queries over scans.
 Cognito handles authentication with email verification and a custom welcom email.

 To deploy the front end: